willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 The networks are trained concurrently using mini-batch stochastic gradient descent.
-256 video sequences are selected from the training dataset uniformly across the classes from which a single frame $\tau$ is sampled from each of these videos and the corresponding optical flow stack from $\tau - L/2$ to
-$\tau + L/2$ is computed forming the input of the spatial and temporal network respectively.
+256 video sequences are selected from the training dataset uniformly across the classes from which a single frame is sampled from each of these videos for which the corresponding optical flow stack is computed forming the input of the spatial and temporal network respectively.
 Stochastic gradient descent with momentum is used to train the networks against the ground truth actions of the sample video.
-A common strategy in training CNNs is to initialise the weights of the network to those of the same network architecture trained on ImageNet, this helps avoid overfitting on small datasets.
-The weights of the UCF101 trained network was initialised with ImageNet trained weights, and the BEOID trained network was initialised on the weights of the UCF101 trained network.
+A common strategy in training CNNs is to initialise the weights of the network to those of the same network architecture trained on ImageNet helping to avoid overfitting on small datasets.

-<##check Dima, this is not entirely true, the UCF101 trained network was from a
-separate source, not the one that Mike/Davide trained, but I'm hesitant to state this as it muddies the explanation>

 Classification of a video using the two stream network is accomplished by sampling a fixed number of frames with equal temporal distance between each pair of consecutively sampled frames.
 For each sampled frame $F$, a new set of frames are computed by flipping and cropping $F$.
 The corresponding input to the temporal network is computed from the frames post-transformation.
 The overall class scores for the whole video is computed as the average of the class scores for each individual sample.
 For example sampling 20 frames from a 60 second long